Automotive SEO Case Study: How We Grew Organic Traffic 30% in 30 Days

-We use a very analytical, fact-based approach for search engine optimization (SEO) for auto parts and accessories.
+We use an analytical, fact-based approach for search engine optimization (SEO) for auto parts and accessories.
 We think of it as a blend of the art (knowing the auto industry, parts of a vehicle, how enthusiasts shop) and science of SEO.

 Using CTR to improve SEO vs. Google’s RankBrain

 RankBrain is Google’s machine-learning artificial intelligence algorithm.
-RankBrain’s learning includes analyzing click through rate (CTR) for search results, and is always looking for the most relevant pages to show for specific keywords.
+RankBrain’s learning includes analyzing click through rate (CTR) for search results.
+It is always looking for the most relevant pages to show for specific keywords.

-That’s a very simplistic explanation of RankBrain, but we do know it is an increasingly important factor in determining organic rankings, and will become more important in the future.
+That’s a very simplistic explanation of RankBrain.
+But, we do know it is an increasingly important factor in determining organic rankings, and will be more important in the future.